Tyrrrz/MiniRazor/Readme.md

 ### Compiling templates at build time

-> Compiling at build time requires MiniRazor.CodeGen
+> ⚠️ Compiling at build time requires [MiniRazor.CodeGen](https://nuget.org/packages/MiniRazor.CodeGen).

 MiniRazor comes with a source generator that can parse Razor templates and transpile them into C# classes directly at build time.
 This workflow is suitable and highly recommended for scenarios where your templates are not expected to change.